yashu-mittal/Dabur-Marketing-Mix-Model/README.md

 ## Power BI dashboard

-`Dabur_GenZ_MMM_Dashboard.pbix` visualizes the model output — channel contribution, ROI, and the budget reallocation what-if — built by importing the tables listed in the workbook's `PowerBI Data Prep` tab (Monthly Data, the Channel Contribution & ROI table, and the Budget Reallocation table).
+`Dabur-GenZ-MMM-Dashboard.pbix` visualizes the model output — channel contribution, ROI, and the budget reallocation what-if — built by importing the tables listed in the workbook's `PowerBI Data Prep` tab (Monthly Data, the Channel Contribution & ROI table, and the Budget Reallocation table).
 Open it in Power BI Desktopto explore or edit the visuals.
 If you update the source workbook, refresh the data connections in Power BI to pull the latest numbers through.

 ## Limitations